What this is

 Plan a GitHub Copilot rollout for a regulated UK estate: licence model, M365 DLP, Conditional Access, content exclusions and team rules.

-Copilot is the easiest agentic AI tool to introduce — and the easiest to introduce badly.
-The rollout is half technical, half policy, and most teams under-spend on the second half.
+Copilot is easy to introduce and easy to introduce badly.
+The rollout is half technical, half policy.

 Org-level + repo-level exclusions filter what enters Copilot context.